Nathaniel Palmer

-Nathaniel Brown Palmer (August 8, 1799 – June 21, 1877) was an American seal hunter, explorer, sailing captain, ship designer, and a whale hunter, known for being the first person to sight continental Antarctica.
+Nathaniel Brown Palmer (August 8, 1799 – June 21, 1877) was an American seal hunter, explorer, sailing captain, ship designer, and a whale hunter, known for being one of the first persons to sight continental Antarctica.
 He gave his name to Palmer Land, which he explored in 1820 on his sloop Hero.
 He was born in Stonington, Connecticut, and was a descendant of Walter Palmer, one of the town's founders.